elysiajs/documentation/docs/fern/tutorial.md

 We will be building a small CRUD note-taking API server.

-There's no database or other "production ready" features, only focus on Elysia.
+There's no database or other "production ready" features.
+Tihs tutorial is going to only focus on Elysia feature and how to use Elysia only.

-We expected it to take around 15 minutes if you follow along.
+We expected it to take around 15-20 minutes if you follow along.

 ## Setup